 Everyone is different, so we manage the transition in a way that best suits the individual.
 This may be by introducing them to the home gradually, starting with day visits, then moving onto overnight stays.
 Or it may be better for them to just move in.
 Where appropriate, we also incorporate supported home visits into the care plan and family members are welcome to visit our care homes at any time.

-Each service user with learning disabilities has a formal, detailed assessment before they are admitted to one of our residential care homes.
+Each service user with learning disabilities has a formal, detailed assessment before they are admitted to one of our services.
 We then develop a personalised care plan on which their care and treatment is based.
 Wherever possible, family members and existing social networks are consulted and involved in the assessment process.

 During the pre-admission assessment, we monitor the person in different environments, such as at school and at home, so that we can continue any therapies that are seen to be working well.
 We also take note of situations that cause difficulties and see how these can be managed better.
 If service users continue to attend school, then we liaise closely with the school, often using communication books, so that we can monitor and manage any changes in behaviour.